logno-dev/dotctl/README.md

 ## Package Types

-dotctl automatically determines where packages should be deployed based on their names:
+dotctl automatically determines where packages should be deployed based on their names and configuration:

 ### Config Packages (→ `~/.config/`)
 - **Any package name that doesn't start with `.` and isn't named `shell`**